 Due to the withdrawal of the County from the State Systems for all hires after June 30, 1993, the State calculated a net unfunded amount due from the County.
-The liability as of June 30, 2012 will be \$773,692.
-The County has one remaining payment due December 30, 2012.
+The final payment was made on this liability on December 30, 2012.